minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

 💡 You'll need to replace <IP ADDRESS>, <PORT>, and <FINGERPRINT> with the actual values, which you can find in the tor log.
 Make sure that you use <PORT> as the obfs4 port `"<TODO2>"` that you chose and <FINGERPRINT> not <HASHED FINGERPRINT>.

-🔍 More info to connect Tor browser to your own Tor bridge in this [website](https://tb-manual.torproject.org/bridges/) in the `"ENTERING BRIDGE ADDRESSES"` section.
+🔍 More info to connect Tor browser to your own Tor bridge on this [website](https://tb-manual.torproject.org/bridges/) in the `"ENTERING BRIDGE ADDRESSES"` section.

 ## Extras